-This spring has thus far been blessed with record high temperatures which are warmly welcoming people outdoors and into snake territory.
 The vast majority of snakes in California are harmless, save for one, the rattlesnake.
-California is home to eight species of rattlesnake; the one northern California is most familiar with is the northern Pacific rattlesnake.
+California is home to eight species of rattlesnake; the one we find in Northern California is the northern Pacific rattlesnake.

 Although potentially dangerous, the risk of being bitten by a rattlesnake is quite low.
 California reports approximately 800 snake bites per year with only 1-2 being fatal.

 The rattlesnake is the definition of cautionary beauty; absolutely majestic and a specimen of evolutionary perfection, but deadly.
 Anyone who grew up the country is well aware of this snake’s power.
 Fortunately, the rattlesnake merely prefers to be left alone and will only strike when agitated or startled which allows it to coexist with people peacefully if everyone exerts a little caution in the warmer months.